biligunb/qplugin/README.md

 ## Acknowledgments

-* Kudos to [Unimedia Solutions LLC](https://unimedia.mn/) - 2020 Innovator team members Munkhtur & Bilguun whose code we used as an example
+* Kudos to [Unimedia Solutions LLC](https://unimedia.mn/) - 2020 Innovator team members Munkhtur & Bilguun, whose code we used as an example